 As usual, it is always a good idea to visit the official event's website or social media pages for the latest news before attending an airshow or aviation event.

 Many shows have already cancelled their events or postponed them to later in the year in the hope that restrictions will be eased.
-Below is a list of some of the larger shows that have been cancelled or postponed:
+Below is a list of some of the larger or more popular shows that have been cancelled or postponed:

 • Duxford Air Festival - Cancelled